suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 2. Compare the Dependency's suit-authentication-wrapper digest to the dependent's suit-parameter-image-digest
 3. Verify the Dependency Manifest against the Depedency's suit-authentication-wrapper digest

-If any of these steps fails, the Manifest Process MUST immediately Abort.
+If any of these steps fails, the Manifest Processor MUST immediately Abort.

 The Manifest Processor MAY cache the results of these operations for later use from the context of the current Manifest.
 The Manifest Processor MUST NOT use cached results from any other Manifest context.
 The Manifest Processor MUST prevent tampering with the cached results, e.g. through tamper-evident memory.